tpayne/devops-coord-framework/README.md

 - Running a unit-test process
 - Running a static code analysis process etc.

-All you need to do is register a callback to do your specific build process or unit-test process etc. and the framework will manage all the running of that process and the coordination with the other steps.
+All you need to do is register callbacks to do your own specific build logic or unit-test process etc. and the framework will manage all the running of that process and the coordination with other steps.

 Framework Objects
 -----------------